Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Experimental Results

 \subsection{Ablation Study}

 To validate the two core modules in our framework—ENO and KDE—we conducted an ablation study.
-We compared the following three model configurations: (1) DeepContour (ENO + KDE): The complete model.
+We compared the following three model configurations: (1) Deepcontour (ENO + KDE): The complete model.
 (2) w/o ENO: Replace FNOwith a standard MLP, while KDE is retained.
 (3) w/o KDE: Uses ENO for prediction but replaces KDE with a naive interval expanding process to generate contours.
 We evaluated these three configurations on one hundred instances from the Kirchhoff-Love Plate dataset ($N=50000$).
-As shown in Table \ref{tab:ablation_results}, DeepContour achieved the fastest solve time with zero missed eigenvalues.
+As shown in Table \ref{tab:ablation_results}, Deepcontour achieved the fastest solve time with zero missed eigenvalues.
 In contrast, the w/o ENO model missed $32.4$ eigenvalues on average.
 Notably, its KDE contouring module received same tuning effort.
 The w/o KDE variant increased solve times by over $1.5\times$.
 This is because its non-adaptive contours must be made conservatively large to guarantee coverage, leading to oversized and inefficient projection subspaces.
 To be noted, ENO performs better than scout-based methods even without KDE.
+This result suggests that KDE mainly improves contour efficiency rather than merely eigenvalue coverage: by adaptively splitting low-density spectral gaps, it avoids unnecessarily large contours and reduces the size of the projected subproblems.